tim-keriazes/telco_project/README.md

   - Average monthly charges of electronic check payment customers: $78.70, $13.90 higher than average.

 ## Tested Hypotheses
-### Ho : Mean of monthly charges of churned customers >= Mean of monthly charges of all customers
+#### 1. Ho : Mean of monthly charges of churned customers >= Mean of monthly charges of all customers
-### Ha : Mean of monthly charges of churned customers < Mean of monthly charges of all customers
+####    Ha : Mean of monthly charges of churned customers < Mean of monthly charges of all customers

-### Ho: mean length tenure of churned customers is <= mean length tenure of all customers
+#### 2. Ho: mean length tenure of churned customers is <= mean length tenure of all customers
-### Ha: mean length tenure of churned customers is > mean length tenure of all customers
+####    Ha: mean length tenure of churned customers is > mean length tenure of all customers

-### charges of customers who churn significantly different than those who do not churn
+#### 3. Charges of customers who churn significantly different than those who do not churn
-### Ho: charges of customers who churn equals that of those who don't churn.
+####    Ho: charges of customers who churn equals that of those who don't churn.
-### Ha: charges of customers who churn is not equal to that of those who don't churn.
+####    Ha: charges of customers who churn is not equal to that of those who don't churn.

-### Ho : Mean of monthly charges of churned fiber customers >= Mean of monthly charges of all customers
+#### 4. Ho : Mean of monthly charges of churned fiber customers >= Mean of monthly charges of all customers
-### Ha : Mean of monthly charges of churned fiber customers < Mean of monthly charges of all customers
+####    Ha : Mean of monthly charges of churned fiber customers < Mean of monthly charges of all customers

-### Ho : Mean of monthly charges of churned month to month customers >= Mean of monthly charges of all customers
+#### 5. Ho : Mean of monthly charges of churned month to month customers >= Mean of monthly charges of all customers
-### Ha : Mean of monthly charges of churned month to month customers < Mean of monthly charges of all customers
+####    Ha : Mean of monthly charges of churned month to month customers < Mean of monthly charges of all customers

-### Ho : Mean of monthly charges of churned electronic check customers >= Mean of monthly charges of all customers
+#### 6. Ho : Mean of monthly charges of churned electronic check customers >= Mean of monthly charges of all customers
-### Ha : Mean of monthly charges of churned electronic customers < Mean of monthly charges of all customers
+####    Ha : Mean of monthly charges of churned electronic customers < Mean of monthly charges of all customers

 ## Instructions to reproduce the project and findings: